Learning Direct Optimization for Scene Understanding: Stochastic Scene Generator and Experimental Datasets

-\paragraph{ Test Datasets} For all the neural networks we used appropriate train-validation-test splits of the synthetic dataset.
-Furthermore, we used a separate validation set for optimization tasks to choose the hyper-parameters of the \ourMeth and baseline methods, plus the main final optimization test set to evaluate them (each of 200 images, with over 1k objects).
+For all the neural networks we used train-validation-test splits of the synthetic dataset, using separate scenes for the Initialization Networks and LiDO Prediction Network.
+Furthermore, we used a separate validation set for optimization tasks to choose the hyper-parameters of the \ourMeth and baseline methods, plus a final optimization test set to evaluate them (each of 200 images, with over 1k objects).

-As our aim is to apply the \ourMeth method trained on realistic synthetic images for understanding of real images, we apply the same methods to a dataset consisting of real images with over 750 objects total.
-The annotated images were manually taken to feature a number of objects of the considered classes at a variety of lighting, viewpoint and object configuration conditions, see Fig. \ref{i:datasetR}.
-For each object we annotated its class, instance mask, and the contact point using LabelMe software \cite{russell-labelme}.
-The renders of predictions consider objects on the infinite ground plane, but since the ground plane is finite for the observed images, for both Synthetic and Real datasets the GT mask is defined as the ground plane up to a horizontal line located at the contact point of the farthest GT object.
+As our aim is to understand real images, we apply the same methods to a dataset consisting of 135 real images with over 750 objects total.
+The manual annotations are used only for the evaluation, not for making the predictions.
+The real images were annotated with object masks and central contact points to allow quantitative testing of the methods' performance, as the quantitative evaluation here can be done only in the pixel space.
+We captured the real images to feature a number of objects of the considered classes at a variety of lighting, viewpoint and object configuration conditions, see Figure~\ref{i:datasetR}.
+For each object we annotated its class, instance mask, and the central contact point using LabelMe software \cite{russell-labelme}.
+Our system renders objects on an infinite ground plane.
+Since the ground plane is finite for real images, we use a GT ground plane mask that is defined as the ground plane up to a horizontal line located at the central contact point of the farthest GT object.
 For real images we annotated the GT \GR mask, since sometimes the mask might not be the full plane.
-We will make the datasets publicly available upon publication.